circleci/lunch-n-learn/README.md

 # CircleCI 101 - Lunch and learn  <img src="images/lunch-learn-brown-bag-apple-notebooks.jpg" width="50" height="50" />

-## Outline of the lunch :bento: and learn :school:

 ### Prereqs

 * Some basic knowledge of git and an existing GitHub.com account *(also fine for people to create an account at the beginning of class)*